OptimalBits/redbird/README.md

 # Redbird Reverse Proxy

-## With built in Cluster, HTTP2, [LetsEncrypt](https://letsencrypt.org/) and [Docker](https://www.docker.com/) support
+## With built-in Cluster, HTTP2, [LetsEncrypt](https://letsencrypt.org/) and [Docker](https://www.docker.com/) support

 ![redbird](http://cliparts.co/cliparts/6cr/o9d/6cro9dRzi.jpg)

-Handling dynamic virtual hosts, load balancing, proxying web sockets and SSL encryption should be easy and robust.
+It should be easy and robust to handle dynamic virtual hosts, load balancing, proxying web sockets and SSL encryption.

-With redbird you get a complete library to build dynamic reverse proxies with the speed and robustness of http-proxy.
+With Redbird you get a complete library to build dynamic reverse proxies with the speed and robustness of http-proxy.

 This light-weight package includes everything you need for easy reverse routing of your applications.
 Great for routing many applications from different domains in one single host, handling SSL with ease, etc.